Have you ever thought of the highest point or place on the earth?

 Frequently Asked Questions

-There are many factors which are responsible to form a general price such as cost of transportation (bus/flight), permits, meals and accommodation, guide and porters etc.
+There are many factors which are responsible to form a general price such as cost of transportation (bus/flight), permits, meals and accommodation, guide and porters etc. However, we offer this trek at US $1399 for 14 days on full board.

 The best months for Everest Base Camp trek are October, November, April and May.
 The air is freshly laundered after the monsoon rain and the views are simply crystal clear during October-November.
 April-May remains dry and hot.
 There are many expeditions carried out during spring.